Why Pet Screening is Always a Good Idea

 Pet Application

-The first step in the screening is to require a pet owners to conduct a pet screening application for their dogs, cats and any other pet.
+The first step in pet screening is to require a pet owners to conduct a pet screening application for their dogs, cats and any other pet.
 This should include questions about the animal's age, breed, weight, and whether it’s spayed or neutered.
-Requiring a tenant's pet application helps you gather important information about the pet that can be used to make a decision about whether or not it is a good fit for the rental property.
+Requiring a tenant's pet application helps landlords gather important information about the pet that can be used to make a decision about whether or not it is a good fit for the rental property.

 Pet Interview